timmy-oss/uhr/README.md

 ﻿#Uhr

-A React Powered Clock App
+A React Powered Stopwatch App

 ## Building and running on localhost